Cloud-SPAN/03genomics/_episodes/01-quality-control.md

 to transfer them to our local computers (i.e. your laptop).

-To transfer a file from a remote server to our own machines, we will use `scp`, which we learned yesterday in the Shell Genomics lesson.
+To transfer a file from a remote server to our own machines, we will use `scp`, which we learned previously in the 'Data preparation and organisation' lesson.

 First we
 will make a new directory on our local computer to store the HTML files